The Body Shop: Colour Crush Nail Polish Review

 The first polish I went for was 640: Mint Cream.
 I loved the summery pastel vibe of this colour and how smooth it looked against the nail.
 After 2 coats, the shine on the look was very apparent, which I liked.

 Finally, the last polish I chose was 680: Blue Abyss.
-This is definitely not what I would typically pick in a polish as I don’t really tend to go for darker nail looks – unless I add a kind of pattern on.
+This is definitely not a shade would typically select as I don’t really tend to go for darker nail looks – unless I add a kind of pattern on.
 However, what made me pick this was how radiating it looked in the light.
 The mystic vibe it gave off was amazing!
 Unfortunately, the final look was not what I originally pictured it to look like, as the blue topaz effect was not very apparent and the shade looked black in some instances.

 Another main issue I had with this shade was that it stained the cuticles.
 I took off the shade about a week later and though the nail bed was clear, it took a bit of force to get the polish off the cuticle.
 However, I did not face this issue with the other two polishes, indicating that this probably only happens with the darker shades.